rich-murphey/gnu-graphics/README.md

 ## Gnu Graphics

-GNU Graphics is a workalike open-source replacemenmt for the Unix Version 7 OS plotting utilities, written by Rich Murphey.\
+GNU Graphics is a workalike open-source replacement for the (Bell Labs Seventh Edition Unix OS plotting utilities)[https://www.unix.com/man-page/v7/1G/graph/].
+The 'graph' and 'plot' commands each conform to the Unix philosophy of commands that have narrow focus, which can be piped together in various ways to ccomplish complext tasks.
+Unix Version 7 defined an interface betwwen them, the (device independent plot file format)[https://www.unix.com/man-page/v7/5/plot/], and an (API for generating plot files)[https://www.unix.com/man-page/v7/3X/plot/].
+This facilitated developing support for new output devices, and integrating it with other software, such as desktop publishing.

-He wrote them initially to produce graphics for his doctoral dissertation.
+Rich Murphey is the original author.
+He developed it to produce graphics for for his doctoral disseration.
 He assigned the copyright to the Free Software Foundation, and it was later extended and renamed GNU Plotutils.

-They adopt the unix tool philosophy of small simple commands which can be piped together in various ways to ccomplish more complext tasks.
-Unix Version 7 defined a device independent plot file format.
-This facilitated developing support for new output devices, and specifically for his disseration, output to document preparation systems such as LaTeX.

 The program `graph` reads data files and writes a stream of commands in a device independent GNU plot file.
 The various